emirmorgan/twitter-bot/README.md

 # About
 + Bot will share wallpaper every 1 hour.
 (You can edit code if you want less time.)
 + Wallpaper source: www.unsplash.com
-+ Bot twitter account: twitter.com/09wallpaper
++ Bot twitter account: www.twitter.com/09wallpaper
++ Requried NuGet: Selenium
 + Browser: Firefox

 # How can i use this bot on my account?